EdIzaguirre/ed-izaguirre-website/README.md

 # Ed Izaguirre's Personal Website

 Welcome to the repository for my personal website.
 This site showcases my professional background, featured projects, and other accomplishments.
-The website is built using Jekyll, a static site generator, and is styled with custom CSS.
+The website was built using Jekyll, a static site generator, and is styled with custom CSS.

 ## Table of Contents